-Sugar Cream Pie is filled with a gloriously thick, creamy, vanilla custard, sprinkled with a dusting of cinnamon, and made with a handful of simple ingredients and easy steps.
+Sugar Cream Pie recipe is filled with a gloriously thick, creamy, vanilla custard, sprinkled with a cinnamon dusting and made with a handful of simple ingredients and easy steps.
 There are many ways to make an old fashioned Hoosier Pie, but this best, no-fail version uses a simple trick of starting the custard on the stove so it sets perfectly every time!

-Sugar Cream Pie is also referred to as a “desperation pie.”
+It is also referred to as a “desperation pie.”
 Back in the day, when farmers ran out of apples or fruit, they could still make this pie.

 So apparently the best time to make this pie is ALWAYS.
 I’m down with that.